electron/electron/docs/api/process.md

 Returns an object giving memory usage statistics about the current process.
 Note that all statistics are reported in Kilobytes.
+This api should be called after app ready.

 ### `process.getSystemMemoryInfo()`